 November 14, 2024

-HAA Editorial Note: In Aug.
-2024, OSHA proposed new regulations to protect workers from heat-related injuries and illnesses.
-The public comment period for these proposed changes is open until Dec.
-30, 2024, allowing stakeholders to provide feedback to help guide the final decision.
+HAA Editorial Note (Updated Dec.
+2, 2024): In August 2024, OSHA proposed new regulations to protect workers from heat-related injuries and illnesses.
+The public comment period for these proposed changes was extended and is now open until Jan.
+14, 2025, allowing stakeholders to provide feedback to help guide the final decision.
+OSHA has also scheduled an informal public hearing on this proposed rule, beginning June 16, 2025.

 For more details, read our previous article on the proposal here.